Ten Greatest Rock Bands of All Time

-In 1962 Brian Jones brought together the members of a rhythm and blues band that would become The Rolling Stones.
-Their list of classic albums is long: Out of Our Heads, Aftermath, Their Satanic Majesties Request, Let It Bleed, Sticky Fingers and Exile on Mainstreet.
+In 1962, Brian Jones brought together the members of a rhythm and blues band that would become The Rolling Stones.
+Their list of classic albums is long, including Out of Our Heads, Aftermath, Their Satanic Majesties Request, Let It Bleed, Sticky Fingers, and Exile on Mainstreet.
 Unfortunately, the band transmogrified after the death of guitarist/musicologist Brian Jones in July 1969.
 Some rock purists think the Rolling Stones were never as good afterwards.
-The Stones’ sponsored Altamont bummer concert in December 1969, where a Hell’s Angel stabbed a black man to death, may not have helped their group psyche as well.
+And, the Stones’ depressing Altamont concert in December 1969 (where a Hell’s Angel stabbed a black man to death) may also have damaged the group's psyche.

-Be that as it may, about this time, the band began trumpeting themselves as the greatest rock ‘n’ roll band in the world.
-Evidence of this could be their live album Flashpoint, released in 1991.
-Rock never sounded so good.
-At any rate, their longevity certainly speaks for itself, as the band performed at the 12/12/12 Concert, highlighting a tour to celebrate 50 years of rocking out.
+Be that as it may, around the same time as that fateful concert, the band began trumpeting themselves as the greatest rock ‘n’ roll band in the world.
+Evidence of this can be heard on their live album Flashpoint, released in 1991.
+Rock never sounded so good!
+At any rate, their longevity certainly speaks for itself.
+The band performed at the 12/12/12 Concert, highlighting a tour to celebrate 50 years of rocking out.

 4. The Jimi Hendrix Experience

 Then, in the fall of 1970, Hendrix was planning to record an album with jazz great Miles Davis.
 Wouldn’t that have been incredible!
-Unfortunately, the band’s stardom was cut short by the death of Jimi Hendrix in September 1970.
-Well, to use an astronomical metaphor - appropriate somehow - blue giant stars, because they’re so enormous, burn out in a relatively quick and spectacular fashion, ending in a cataclysmic explosion known as a supernova.
-Yes, they go – BOOM!
-Alas, poor Jimi ended likewise.
+Unfortunately, the band’s stardom was cut short by the death of Hendrix in September 1970.
+To use an astronomical metaphor (which feels appropriate somehow), Jimi was like a giant blue star, he was so enormous that he burned out in a relatively quick and spectacular fashion.
+His death was a cataclysmic explosion, like a supernova.

 5. Pink Floyd